studyingChristianity/symbols/*journal.md

 * A person with Capgras delusion believes that someone close to them — often a spouse, family member, or friend — has been replaced by an identical-looking impostor.

 * For example, they might say, “That’s not really my mother — she just looks like her.”

 ---

-Missionary族: Leave their DNAs.
-Leave those DNAs.

-Non-Missionary族:: Leave their DNAs.
-Stay with those DNAs.

----